RSEToolkit/RSEToolkit.github.io/README.md

 ## Contributing

 Contributions to RTK are welcome.
-Full contributing guidelines will follow soon.
-In the meantime, please create an issue using one of our issue templates and also feel free to raise a PR with information you'd like to add.
+See our [contributing guidelines](CONTRIBUTING.md) for full details of how you can contribute.